-Prof Eric Raymond is consultant, head of medical oncology at the Paris Saint-Joseph Hospital.
+Prof Eric Raymond is consultant, head of medical oncology, Director of the department of specialized medicine at the Paris Saint-Joseph Hospital.

 Over more than 10 years of experience as a chair of oncology in France and Switzerland, Prof Raymond developed in medical and research skill in patient care, oncology teaching, research, regulatory requirement, management and team building.
 Specialized in various areas of drug development focusing on translational laboratory research and early clinical trials focusing on drugs and therapeutics with novel mechanisms of action.

 Prof Raymond developed a large number of academic- and industry-sponsored projects both in the lab and the clinic.
 Current focus is related to bridge preclinical and translational data to clinical applications to accelerate novel drug positioning both for safety and efficacy.
 Works are on-going to develop tumor tissue-based biomarkers, liquid biopsy and in-patient molecular imaging.